justinnoor/pfhowto/README.md

 0	0	1	*	*	/usr/local/bin/pfstat -t 30:180
 ```

+Give it a couple of seconds to activate.
 The database should now exist at `/var/db/pfstat.db`.
-Give it a couple of seconds to enable.

 ```command
 ls -l /var/db/pfstat.db